abhishek-kumar-code/Redfish_Public/Specification.md

 ###### Array of references to related resources

-A reference to a collection of zero or more related resources is returned as an array of JSON objects whose name is the name of the relationship.
+A reference to a set of zero or more related resources is returned as an array of JSON objects whose name is the name of the relationship.
 Each member of the array is a JSON object containing a single [resource-identifier-property](#resource-identifier-property) whose value is the uri of the referenced resource.

 ~~~json
 {